 Pain and Suffering

 Georgia does not place a dollar amount on how much you can request for pain and suffering.
-This expense is meant to account for the physical and emotional pain you suffered.
+This expense is meant to account for the physical pain you suffered.

 The monetary value of your pain and suffering will depend on: